Graph-to-SFILES: Control structure prediction from process topologies using generative artificial intelligence: Results and discussion

 \subsection{Discussion}

-Overall, the Graph-to-SFILES model serves as a proof-of-concept to use graph data for control structure prediction.
+Overall, the results indicate that the Graph-to-SFILES model successfully learns node and edge features in process graphs to generate a CEF.
+The Graph-to-SFILES model thereby serves as a proof-of-concept for leveraging graph data in control structure prediction.
 As such, the Graph-to-SFILES model is meant as a support tool for engineers and not to fully automate the control structure design.
-The results indicate that the Graph-to-SFILES model successfully learns node and edge features in process graphs to generate a CEF.
-Furthermore, the experiments suggest that a graph encoder is more data-efficient than a sequence encoder for smaller process datasets in the scale of 1,000 flowsheets.
-We believe that data efficiency is an important property of generative AI in process design due to the current lack of detailed process data.